The Benefits of Pilates for Mesothelioma Patients

 What is Pilates?

 Pilates is a fitness method that was developed by Joseph Pilates in the 1920s.
-The exercise regime’s namesake developed it to be a low-impact workout that would focus on increasing strength, flexibility, and endurance.
+The exercise regime’s namesake developed it to be a low-impact workout that would focus on increasing flexibility, strength, and endurance.
 He designed the method for injured dancers as a way to help them recover safely and return to dance.
-Pilates emphasizes development of core strength, symmetry and balance in muscle strength, and good posture and spinal alignment.
+Pilates emphasizes development of core strength, good posture and spinal alignment, and symmetry and balance in muscle strength.

 Pilates looks deceptively easy and simple.
 Most of the movements are static and require deep concentration and endurance, holding one position for an extended period of time.
 And yet Pilates does not work muscles to the point of exhaustion.
 It is a gentle type of exercise.
 Many moves can be done with no equipment, but others require Pilates machines, which many gyms are equipped with.
-This is a type of exercise that should be done with guidance until proper form is developed.
+You should have guidance with this type of exercise until proper form is developed.

 The Health Benefits of Pilates